 Journal Clubs are held monthly and are led by residents with faculty supervision.
 The role of journal club is to review the most relevant current literature on a predetermined field of study, and more importantly to dissect the content of the journal item including design, methodology and interpretation.
 The focus is to develop the resident's critical approach to assessing the quality and relevance of publications independently.
 Journal clubs are held with support and involvement from our biostatistics team.

 Clinical Case Presentations are resident-led conferences with an emphasis on presentation of interesting cases with a review of relevant literature and the process of diagnosis.
 The goal is to hone their research, writing and presentation skills during these conferences while also educating colleagues and faculty members.

-This conference series is held throughout the year on a weekly basis and involves resident led discussions and review of Residency In-training Exam questions and topics.
+This conference series is held throughout the year on a bi-weekly basis and involves resident led discussions and review of Residency In-training Exam questions and topics.
 This series is designed to help residents prepare for the annual RITE and for their board certification examination beyond.

-This is a weekly supervised session emphasizing bedside interviewing and diagnostic skills with formulation and localization.
+This is a monthly supervised session emphasizing bedside interviewing and diagnostic skills with formulation and localization.
 Residents will be presented with a new patient to interview, examine and discuss in a small group format supervised by key clinical faculty.
 These sessions will focus on bedside history taking, examination and formulation of findings to help residents build on their clinical exam skills.

 This is a montly session held in conjunction with the pathology department and neuropsychology section to review neuroanatomy using mixed formats, including pathology slides, formal didactics and hands-on brain cutting.